optit-cloud-team/optit-lab-python-microservice-example/pipeline/Readme.md

 ### Overview

-The Jenkins pipelines automate the process of building Docker images and deploying the Recipe Management System to Kubernetes.
+The Jenkins pipelines automate the process of building Docker images and deploying the application to Kubernetes.

 - **`build.jenkins`**: Handles the building of Docker images, tagging, publishing to Docker Hub, and initial deployment to Kubernetes.
 - **`deployment.jenkins`**: Manages the deployment of the Spring Boot application and verification of the Kubernetes deployment.